-The number of approved digital lenders in the country has surged by 79.77 percent since April 2023, reflecting the rising credit appetite among Nigerians grappling with rising inflation that has weakened purchasing power and driven up costs.
+The number of approved digital lenders in the country has surged by 79.77 percent since April 2023, reflecting the rising credit appetite among Nigerians.

 The FCCPC registers digital lenders under a ‘Limited Interim Regulatory/Registration Framework and Guidelines for Digital Lending 2022,’ which governs the digital lending space and ensures that registration and approval are prerequisites for companies seeking to operate.

 The FCCPC has two approval categories for lenders: full approval and conditional approval.
-The number of fully approved lenders grew to 269 from 119, while conditional approvals decreased to 42 from 54.
-Additionally, the CBN approves 14 lenders on the FCCPC’s list.
+The number of fully approved lenders grew to 269 from 119, while conditional approvals decreased to 42 from 54 from April 2023 to September 2024.
+Additionally, 14 lenders on the FCCPC’s list were approved directly by the CBN.

 In Q1, 2023, the CBN noted, “The increase in banking system liquidity and enhanced access to formal financial services, especially through fintech channels, that accompanied the naira redesign policy, boosted consumer credit.”